Reviews You Can Rely On

 Comfort

-For how light this thing is, it's quite comfy.
-The 10D nylon fabric is plenty soft, and the slipperiness of it doesn't catch on fleece clothing.
-The Synergylink Connector strap and the snap at the collar are both low profile enough that we didn't notice when we were laying on them.
-We wished the foot box was a bit wider, but it was satisfactorily deep so our feet didn't slide out when rolling around at night.
+Considering its light weight, it's quite comfortable.
+The 10D nylon fabric is quite soft, and its slipperiness doesn't catch on fleece clothing.
+The Synergylink Connector strap and the snap at the collar are both low-profile enough that we didn't notice them when we were lying on them.
+We wished the foot box was a bit wider, but it was satisfactorily deep, so our feet didn't slide out when rolling around at night.

 therm-a-rest vesper 32 - the therm-a-rest vesper has two different places where the...